funkwerk/gherkin_lint/README.md

 Checks could be disabled using tags within Feature Files.
 To do so, add @disableCHECK.
 Detailed usage within the [disable_tags](https://github.com/funkwerk/gherkin_lint/blob/master/features/disable_tags.feature) feature.

+### Usage with Docker

+Assume there are feature files in the current directory.
+Then call.

+`docker run -ti -v $(pwd):/src -w /src gherkin/lint *.feature`

+This will mount the current directory within the Gherkin Lint Docker Container and then check all feature files.

 ## Checks